jina-ai/jina/README.md

 🌌 **All data type** - Large-scale indexing and querying of any kind of unstructured data: video, image, long/short text, music, source code, PDF, etc.

-🌩️ **Fast & cloud-native** - Distributed architecture from day one.
-Scalable & cloud-native by design: enjoy containerizing, distributing, streaming, paralleling, sharding, async scheduling with REST/gRPC/WebSocket.
+🌩️ **Fast & cloud-native** - Distributed architecture from day one, scalable & cloud-native by design: enjoy containerizing, streaming, paralleling, sharding, async scheduling, HTTP/gRPC/WebSocket protocol.

 ⏱️ **Save time** - *The* design pattern of neural search systems, from zero to a production-ready system in minutes.